dmunoz-10/Nextjs-JWT/README.md

 # NextJS-JWT

 A JWT-Auth app created with [Next.js](https://nextjs.org/) and [Redux](https://redux.js.org/).
+This app works with a API created with Rails, but you can change it [here](#how-to-work-it-with-your-api) to works with your API.

 ## Usage:

 ### Instalation:
 Make sure you have Node and NPM installed.
+Also that you have the [API](https://github.com/dmunoz-10/Rails-JWT)

 ```bash
 git clone https://github.com/dmunoz-10/Nextjs-JWT.git